 Digital ICE and Kodachrome

 “So, how does this affect my scans?” you may ask.
-Scanners have three channels, one for capturing red, one for green and a third for blue, however, scanners that implement Digital ICE also have a fourth infrared channel.
-The long wave infrared radiation easily passes through the film, but when it hits dust, scratches, and fingerprints, it does not pass through as easily.
+Scanners have three channels, one for capturing red, one for green, and a third for blue.
+However, scanners that implement Digital ICE also have a fourth infrared channel.
+The long-wave infrared radiation easily passes through the film, but when it hits dust, scratches, and fingerprints, it does not pass through as easily.
 The internal workings of the scanner then piece together an image based on what the infrared channel found to “remove” the defects.
-The issue arises with Kodachrome and the unique developing process which creates various dyes on the film.
+The issue arises with Kodachrome and the unique, developing process that creates various film dyes.
 Kodachrome interacts with the scanner’s infrared channel in two ways.
-The absorption of the cyan dye in the film extends nearly into infrared region, making this layer opaque to infrared radiation.
+The absorption of the cyan dye in the film extends nearly into the infrared region, making this layer opaque to infrared radiation.
 Kodachrome film can also affect the infrared channel as it reflects the infrared light tricking the technology into thinking they are flaws.

-Some people will say that “Digital ICE doesn’t work at all with Kodachrome,” while others claim that new scanners can easily handle Kodachrome slides while using Digital ICE.
-It has been our experience that neither is accurate but the truth lay somewhere in the middle.
-The truth is that is works much of the time just fine, but when it does go wrong, it produces completely unusable scans.
+Some people will say that “Digital ICE doesn’t work at all with Kodachrome,” while others claim that new scanners can easily handle Kodachrome slides using Digital ICE.
+Our experience has been that neither is accurate, but the truth lies somewhere in the middle.
+It works much of the time just fine, but when it goes wrong, it produces completely unusable scans.
 Unfortunately, due to our proprietary scanners and software, we cannot simply turn Digital ICE on and off from scan to scan.
-We either have to have it on or off for an entire batch of scans.
+We have to have it on or off for an entire batch of scans.
 For this reason, when you purchase slide scanning from ScanMyPhotos, we have three options to choose from:

 - Scan all slides with Digital ICE on